yassine-khadiri/TokenizeArt/documentation/42Community_OnChainNFT_USAGE.md

 ### 3. Mint On-Chain NFT

-_- Scroll to minting form_
+- Scroll to minting form

-_- Fill all required fields:_
+- Fill all required fields

-Field Example Value Notes
-Token ID 42 Must be unique
-Name My 42 NFT
-Description Exclusive 42 Community NFT
-SVG Text 42 Will appear centered
-Artist Name your_intra Your 42 login

 - Mint Button will enable only when: